SparshRamchandani-CSYE6225Fall2023/webapp/README.md

 If you encounter any issues or require further guidance during the implementation process, refer to the Pulumi documentation or seek assistance from the Pulumi community and support channels.

+# Assignment 6

+This document serves as a comprehensive guide for setting up and configuring the web application.
+Please adhere to the following instructions to ensure a smooth deployment and effective implementation of the application.

+## Prerequisites

+Before starting the setup process, ensure you have the following prerequisites in place:

+1. An AWS account with sufficient permissions to create EC2 instances, RDS instances, and other required resources.
+2. Pulumi CLI installed and configured with appropriate credentials.
+3. Familiarity with Systemd or an alternative tool for configuring autorun.
+4. Understanding of managing cloud-init processes and userdata scripts on AWS.

+## Setup Process

+### 1. Launching the EC2 Instance and RDS

+Execute the Pulumi codebase to launch the EC2 instance and RDS.
+Verify that the web application's database is associated with the created RDS instance.
+Properly configure security groups and network settings for seamless communication between the EC2 instance and RDS.

+### 2. Configuring Autorun with Systemd

+Utilize Systemd or an alternative tool of your choice for configuring autorun.
+Ensure the service begins after the completion of cloud-init execution.
+Set it to be required or wanted by cloud-init instead of the standard multi-user.
+Refer to [this resource](https://serverfault.com/a/937723) for additional guidance on the process.

+### 3. Integration Tests Setup

+For integration tests in GitHub Actions, set up a local database on the EC2 instance for testing purposes.
+Configure the necessary scripts and environments within your GitHub Actions workflow to facilitate seamless integration testing.

+## Additional Recommendations

+- Regularly monitor application logs and AWS resources to ensure optimal functionality and performance.
+- Document any modifications made to the setup or configuration for future reference.
+- Adhere to security best practices and ensure secure storage and access of sensitive information.

+For further assistance or inquiries, please contact the support team at [support@example.com](mailto:support@example.com).

+---
+By following these instructions, you can successfully set up and manage the web application along with the necessary configurations for autorun and integration testing.